 One of the very first critical decisions for a SaaS startup is deciding whether to seeking outside funding from Angels or VCs – or fund initially through a bootstrap approach.
-There are many factors that should be considered in this decision, some of which are the specifics of the market you are entering, your own personal considerations and goals and the ability to raise money for this particular venture.
+There are many factors that should be considered in this decision, some of which are the specifics of the market you are entering, your own personal considerations and goals as well as the ability to raise money for this particular venture.

 Let’s take a look at some of the most important considerations for this decision:

 First of all consider what your absolutely non-negotiable expenses will be.
-The idea is to build a Spartan – even skeleton startup budget to see if it’s even possible to fund the company internally for some period of time.
+The idea is to build a Spartan – even skeletal startup budget to see if it’s even possible to fund the company internally for some period of time.
 Every situation is different, but here are some of the more typical things to consider:

 - Office Space – Will you need a place to conduct businesses?
 Many SaaS startups can actually get pretty far with a “virtual” approach and no physical office location.
 But your personal communication style, comfort level with virtual management approaches and sometimes other business considerations may demand that you have an office.
 If you do, that’s rent that needs to be paid every month – so start your budget there.